 I've worked alongside the world’s leading authorities on sustainability, and consulted within the boardrooms of Fortune 50 companies.
 I launched the Force of Nature podcast, serve as a trustee to Global Action Plan, and am on the advisory boards of the National Community Lottery's Climate Action Fund; and the Teach the Future campaign.

 I've taken the stage with corporate giants including the CEOs of P&G, Twitter and YouTube; alongside global change-makers such as Dr. Jane Goodall and Dr. Vandana Shiva; and interviewed the 14th Dalai Lama.

 How can I help?
 How do I get involved?

-On a personal level, you can support our mission by showing up with courage and committing yourself to a challenge that enables you to shift gear, from do-gooder to change-maker; identifying the problem you most want to see solved in your lifetime, then wielding your unique gifts and skills to solve it.
+On a personal level, you can support our mission by showing up with courage; identifying an environmental, social or spiritual problem that ignites a fire in your belly; then wielding your unique gifts and skills to solve it.